ardoq/compojure-swagger/README.md

 (context "path" req verb)
 ```
 Will not work, as verb will not be able to resolve the req reference.
-This is pretty awful and makes the library kind of completely unusuable as of right now.
-We're probably gonna use `delay` or something to fix it.
+However, we don't think this works in regular compojure either, and we're not sure this is even a legitimate use case.

 ## License